-As included on page 3 of the Report of the Board of Management, the Board of Management manages the risks including fraud and non-compliance with laws and regulations.
+As included on page 4, in the Report of the Board of Management, the Board of Management manages the risks including fraud and non-compliance with laws and regulations.

-As part of our audit, we gained insight into the Company and its business environment, and assessed the design and implementation of the Company's risk management in relation to fraud and non-compliance.
+As part of our audit, we have gained insight into the Company and its business environment, and assessed the design and implementation of the Company's risk management in relation to fraud and non-compliance.
 Our procedures included, among other things, assessing the ABB's groupwide code of conduct, whistleblowing procedures, incidents register and its procedures to investigate indications of possible fraud and non-compliance.
 Furthermore, we performed relevant inquiries with management.
 As part of our audit procedures, we:

-- evaluated other positions held by members of the Board of Management and/or other employees and paid special attention to procedures and governance/compliance in view of possible conflicts of interest; - evaluated correspondence with Luxembourg stock exchange and tax authorities as well as legal confirmation letters.
+- assessed other positions held by members of the Board of Management and/or other employees and paid special attention to procedures and governance/compliance in view of possible conflicts of interest; - evaluated correspondence with the Luxembourg stock exchange and the tax authorities.